pdf-association/pdf-issues/docs/32000-2-2020/clause12.md

 <p class="location">Change the third paragraph as follows:</p>

 <p>
-The <b>Kids</b> entry in the radio button field’s field dictionary (see "Table 226 — Entries common to all field dictionaries") holds an array of widget annotations representing the individual buttons in the set.
-The parent field’s <b>V</b> entry holds a name object corresponding to the appearance state of whichever child field is currently in the on state; the default value for this entry is <b>Off</b>.
+The <b>Kids</b> entry in the radio button field's field dictionary (see "Table 226 — Entries common to all field dictionaries") holds an array of widget annotations representing the individual buttons in the set.
+The parent field's <b>V</b> entry holds a name object corresponding to the appearance state of whichever child field is currently in the on state; the default value for this entry is <b>Off</b>.
 <ins onMouseEnter="mouseEnter(this)" data-issue="170" data-iso="approved">The appearance for the off state is optional but, if present, shall be stored in the appearance dictionary under the name <b>Off</b>.</ins>
 The value of the <b>V</b> key shall also be the value of the <b>AS</b> key.
 If they are not equal, then the value of the <b>AS</b> key